-- University Service (includes service to campus, school, and educational program) - Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work - Awards and recognition that reflect on the significance and academic nature of the work have been received - Evidence of the impact of one's university service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.) - Service to Profession or Discipline - Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work - Awards and recognition that reflect on the significance and academic nature of the work have been received - Evidence of the impact of one's professional or disciplinary service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.) - Service to Community - Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work

-- Awards and recognition that reflect on the significance and academic nature of the work have been received - Evidence of the impact of one's community service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.)
+- Service to the University - o Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work - o Awards and recognition that reflect on the significance and academic nature of the work have been received - o Evidence of the impact of one's university service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.) - Service to Profession or Discipline - o Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work - o Awards and recognition that reflect on the significance and academic nature of the work have been received - o Evidence of the impact of one's professional or disciplinary service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.) - Service to Community - o Significant contributions that clearly demonstrate the attributes of scholarly work, including peer refereed presentations and publications and national recognition of the quality of work - o Awards and recognition that reflect on the significance and academic nature of the work have been received - O Evidence of the impact of one's community service (e.g., adoption of a policy, revision of a program, procedure, or process, etc.)